 - Grease and line a round 23cm baking tin with baking parchment

-- Begin by preparing the orange slices, place the water & sugar in a saucepan & stir over a low heat until the sugar has dissolved
+- Begin by preparing the orange slices, add the water & sugar into a saucepan & stir over a low heat until the sugar has dissolved

-- Once the sugar has dissolves, increase to a high heat & add in the orange slices
+- Once the sugar has dissolved, increase to a high heat & add in the orange slices

-- Leave to boil to 10-15 minutes until the orange peel begins to become transluscent
+- Leave to boil to 10-15 minutes until the orange peel begins to become a little transluscent & the slices have released a little of their colour into the cooking juices

 - Remove the orange slices & set aside until cool enough to handle

-- Boil the remaining mixture until it begins to thicken & become syrupy
+- Boil the remaining mixture for a couple of minutes until it begins to thicken & become syrupy

 - Brush the inside of the prepared cake tin with the syrup mixture, reserving a little for later